rootstock/yubi_script/README.md

 # yubi_script

-Script to automatically configure the yubikey
+Script to automatically configure the yubikey based on https://github.com/drduh/YubiKey-Guide